Today, I’m going to share a strategy that got Steven Aitchison 3.6 million Facebook fans and continues to pull in 3,241 fans per DAY.

-He believes it’s about creating something readers can belong to and connecting with them with your posts, quotes and videos.
+He believes it’s about creating something readers can belong to and connecting them with your posts, quotes and videos.
 “It’s about connecting to something and to somebody as well,” Steven said.

 Step #4: Write Your Own “Aha” Quotes that Touch People

 Aitchison is a firm believer that quotes can deliver “Aha!” moments that readers remember.
-When he started actively working his Facebook page, Steven was using quotes from other writers for his image quotes, just like everyone else.
+When he started actively working his Facebook page, Steven was using writing quotes from other writers for his image quotes, just like everyone else.